device42/device42-docs/docs/getstarted/installation/installing-the-d42-netflow-collector-as-a-service.md

     $ sudo firewall-cmd --zone=public --add-port=2055/udp --permanent
     $ sudo firewall-cmd --reload
     ```
-    - On Windows, open your firewall control panel under **Control Panel > System and Security > Windows Defender Firewall** and click **Allow another app or feature through Windows Defender Firewall**
+    - On Windows, open your firewall control panel under **Control Panel > System and Security > Windows Defender Firewall** and click **Allow another app or feature through Windows Defender Firewall**.
     ![Allow D42NetFlow through Windows Firewall](/assets/images/Windows_Firewall_Allowed.png)

-## Install the service
+## Install the Service

 ### On Windows

-Run CMD as an administrator by typing "cmd" in the start menu, right-clicking, and selecting **Run as administrator**
+Run CMD as an administrator by typing "cmd" in the start menu, right-clicking, and selecting **Run as administrator**.

 In your administrative command prompt, run the following to register the downloaded NetFlow collector.
-Provide the full path to the binary and name the service “D42NetFlow” for clarity:
+Provide the full path to the binary and name the service "D42NetFlow" for clarity:

 ```
 $ sc create D42NetFlow binPath="c:pathtobinarywindows\_x64.exe -h \*ma\_url\* -u \*username\* -p \*password\* -i \*Interval\*"